Wikipedia is blocked at my school. It probably is at your school, too.

 - More general information sources are available on Wikipedia than in static encyclopedias.

 - Wikipedia is updated frequently, unlike those 20 year old encyclopedias moldering in the school library.
-This includes repairing vandalism and inaccuracies, according to a (p.
+This includes repairing vandalism and inaccuracies, according to a 2004 study (p.
 575).

 - Wikipedia includes a system for maintaining editorial control that simply doesn't exist with an encyclopedia: